About Global Canada

 Robert Greenhill

-Robert Greenhill is Executive Chairman, Global Canada Initiative, and Professor of Practice at the Institute for the Study of International Development, McGill University.
-Previous roles include Managing Director and Chief Business Officer of the World Economic Forum, Deputy Minister and President of the Canadian International Development Agency (CIDA), and President and Chief Operating Officer of the International Group of Bombardier Inc. Robert started his career with McKinsey & Company.
+Previously, he was Director General and Chief Business Officer at the World Economic Forum, Deputy Minister and President of the Canadian International Development Agency (CIDA), and President and Chief Operating Officer of the International Group of Bombardier Inc. Mr. Greenhill began his career at McKinsey & Company.

-Nathalie Hamel
+Nathalie Hamal

 Nathalie Hamel is Community Coordinator, Global Canada Initiative, with over twenty years’ experience in project management and business administration.
 Her professional background includes work as a teacher and a translator.
 She has studied and lived abroad for more than 10 years.
 Nathalie has a BA and an M.Ed. from Université de Montréal.